caraortizmah/BindingInteraction/README.md

     $ chmod +x init.sh
     $ ./init.sh

-2nd step: Configure all pipeline scripts and set paths for external program and work directory
+2nd step: Configure all pipeline scripts and set paths for external program

     $ ./setup.sh

+  Complete all setup steps in order

+    1. Paths for all of the required external programs
+    2. Test the pipeline

+3nd step: Configure a work directory and run the pipeline

+    $ ./pre-run.sh

-3nd step: Complete all steps in order
+  Complete all pre-run steps in order

-    1. Paths for the `MHCBI` pipeline, work directory and PDB structure directory.
+    1. Paths for the work and PDB structure.
-    2. Paths for required external programs.
+    2. Configure folders and directories for the user proyect.
-    3. Configuring pipeline for running.
+    3. Run pipeline over user proyect.
-    4. Testing pipeline.

-4th step: Follow the instructions for running pipeline in the designated place

-    $ ./run.sh
+For further information go to docs/ for reading the documentation

-Optional step: For cleaning pipeline to re-configure or make any git procedure
+[comment]: <> (Optional step: For cleaning pipeline to re-configure or make any git procedure)

-    $ cd MHCBI_path (in MHCBI directory)
+[comment]: <> (    $ cd MHCBI_path (in MHCBI directory))
-    $ ./clean.sh
+[comment]: <> (    $ ./clean.sh)

 [comment]: <> (Option 2:)